Finite-temperature screw dislocation core structures and dynamics in $\alpha$-titanium: Kinetic Monte Carlo simulation results

-The present simulations focused mainly on understanding the effect of dislocation core properties/behavior on dislocation motion.
+The present simulations focused mainly on understanding the effect of intrinsic dislocation core properties/behavior on dislocation motion.
 Hence, all simulations were performed to short dislocation segments.
 While this helps obtain fundamental, intrinsic core behavior, it does not account for all aspects of dislocation dynamics.
 Nevertheless, it is of practical interest to understand how a long, screw dislocation line moves in $\alpha$-Ti.
 The mechanism of the motion of a long dislocation line is associated with nucleation and propagation of kinks.
 Both kink nucleation and propagation necessarily involve the advance of local short dislocation segments.
 In this sense, the core properties extracted in this paper serve as essential input to such higher-level, long dislocation line models/simulations.
-To model a long dislocation line, additional information is required, such as kink formation energies and migration barriers; these too may be obtained directly from MD simulations.
-This will allow the parameterization of long dislocation, kMC simulations (e.g., those proposed by Cai and collaborators~\cite{Cai2001kmc,bulatov2006computer}) for simulations of dislocations in complex materials.